dnjfr/google-maps-plugin/README.md

 • 1.0.4

-Added some classes, the design of the page being different (I don't know when the interface changes occur)
+Added some classes, the design of the Google page has changed (I don't know when the interface changes occur)

 • 1.0.3